 Secondly, there is the circumstantial evidence of the actions of Mohammed’s immediate successors who, as his companions in life, presumably knew his intentions best.
 Did they settle down and turn Arabia into a model theocracy, happy to let the surrounding infidels get on with their thing?
 No they consolidated their power with the brutal Ridda Wars then took Islam from Spain to India (and not by knocking on doors).
 They stopped there not because they had spread the word of Allah far enough but because opposing armies halted them.

-More than 100 years after Mohammed’s death Ibn Ishaq tells us in his biography, which is the foundation of the Sira, that it was Mohammed himself who sent jihad beyond Arabia by ordering an attack against Byzantine Syria from his deathbed.
+Leaving the 7th century behind us, more than 100 years after Mohammed’s death Ibn Ishaq tells us in his biography, which is the foundation of the Sira, that it was Mohammed himself who sent jihad beyond Arabia by ordering an attack against Byzantine Syria from his deathbed.